hanami/model/README.md

 end
 ```

-In the example above, there are few problems:
+In the example above, there are a few problems:

 * `Article` could not be fetched because mapping could not map `price`.
 * Finding a persisted `RareArticle` record, for eg. `ArticleRepository.find(123)`,